albinekcom/albinekcom.github.io/_posts/2019-05-20-paper-wallet.markdown

 - public key - your account number
 - private key - your password

-The "key" is to share your public key among your friends and gather as many coins as you can on your account and do not share a private key with anoyone. 😉
+The "key" is to share your public key among your friends and gather as many coins as you can on your account and do not share a private key with anyone. 😉

 ## Paper wallet

-To generater these pairs you can use a lot of stuff like a special application on your computer, an application on your mobile device, web wallets, hardware wallets etc. but I think that the fastest and easier way is to use paper wallet.
+To generate these pairs you can use a lot of stuff like a special application on your computer, an application on your mobile device, web wallets, hardware wallets etc. but I think that the fastest and easier way is to use paper wallet.

 `Paper wallet` is just your public and private key written on the paper.
 There are many websites to generate them.
 You can print generated values, save them in your hidden and encrypted directory or even try to know by heart. 😉 It is a free of charge solution and everyone can do it right now.